swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 ```

 Ok.
-Now let's focus on how our **getNextIndex**  handles new situation.
+Now let's focus on how our **getNextIndex**  handles the new situation.
 Can you spot the problem?

 ```javascript
 const gallery = new ImageGallery(["a", "b", "c", "d"]);